 The importance of vitamin d

 Vitamin D, or the ‘sunshine vitamin’, plays an incredibly important role in keeping us healthy – supporting bone and muscle health, as well as helping the body to absorb calcium, magnesium and phosphate.
 But as a nation we aren’t getting enough – hardly surprising with our wonderful British weather!
-Which is why fortified foods, such as our Half White Half Wholemeal loaf are so important.
+Which is why fortified foods are so important.
 They’re a great way to ensure we get enough Vitamin D in the diet, especially when the sun isn’t shining.

 What is Vitamin D?

 Vitamin D – also known as calciferol – is important for bone and muscle health, as well as for helping the body absorb calcium, magnesium and phosphate.

 Normally, the vitamin – known as the sunshine vitamin – is produced naturally as people spend time outside in late spring and summer and their skin is directly exposed to the sun.
 But our bodies cannot make enough Vitamin D from sunshine in the autumn, winter and early spring, and additional solutions, such as fortified foods or supplements, are needed to ensure intake levels are sufficiently topped up.

 The Vitamin D Disconnect – a special report into awareness of Vitamin D

 As a family business, that cares about the health of British consumers, we wanted to better understand the issues around Vitamin D. We commissioned a special report to really understand what consumers know about Vitamin D and what impact our lack of intake could have on the nation.